bb-io/Utilities/README.md

 - **Change file name** takes a file and a text input.
 The filename (without extension) is renamed and the file is returned as output.
 - **Sanitize file name** removes any defined characters from a file name (without extension).
 - **Get file size** returns the size of a file in bytes.
-- **Replace text in document** works only with text based files (txt, html, etc.).
+- **Replace using Regex in document** works only with text based files (txt, html, etc.).
 Action is pretty similar to 'Replace using Regex' but works with files.

 ### XML Files